LED LIGHTING, WHITE RGB IP54

 Why different light colors?

-What does military use red light for?
+What does the military use red light for?

-What does military use blue light for?
+What does the military use blue light for?

-Basic parameters: Blue light wavelength (470 nm)
+Basic parameters: Blue light wavelength (470 nm).

-What does military use green light for?
+What does the military use the green light for?

 Red or green light?

-The potential problem is with the actual illumination levels we use, not the color of the light.
-The brighter the light, the more negative impact on night vision, both in our capacity to see and in how long it takes to gain back optimum night vision.
+Therefore, the brighter the light, the more harmful it impacts night vision.
+Note that this refers first to our capacity to see and second to how long it takes to regain optimum night vision.
 This is true regardless of whether it is red or green.

 RGB light lamp